Detecting and protecting entanglement through nonlocality, variational entanglement witness, and nonlocal measurements: Introduction

 An alternative method for detecting entanglement is using entanglement witnesses (EWs), which are operators that identify entanglement by measuring their expectation values \cite{PhysRevLett.92.087902,PhysRevResearch.6.033056,Bae2020,Siudzinska2021,PhysRevApplied.15.054006,Jirakova2024}.
 EWs offer a way to differentiate between entangled and non-entangled states without quantifying the degree of entanglement.
 The Bell theorem \cite{PhysicsPhysiqueFizika.1.195} and its associated inequalities, such as the Clauser-Horne-Shimony-Holt (CHSH) inequality \cite{Clauser_1978,PhysRevLett.23.880}, fall within this category.
 These inequalities detect entanglement by revealing inconsistencies between quantum predictions and local realism.
 Violations of these inequalities provide evidence of entanglement, making them practical for distinguishing quantum states from classical ones.
 Although the CHSH inequality is widely used for this purpose \cite{PhysRevA.88.052105,PhysRevA.107.052403,Li2020,Cortes-Vega2023}, it is crucial to note that entanglement can exist even when the inequality is not violated \cite{PhysRevA.40.4277}.

 Recent advancements in machine learning have introduced promising methods for detecting quantum entanglement.
-Neural networks and support vector machines have proven effective in classifying quantum states as either entangled or separable \cite{Urena2024,Asif2023,doi:10.1126/sciadv.add7131,PhysRevApplied.15.054006, Qu2023, PhysRevA.108.052424,ROIK2022128270}, detecting genuine multipartite entanglement \cite{PhysRevA.108.052424}, and developing entanglement witnesses \cite{PhysRevApplied.15.054006,PhysRevResearch.6.033056,PhysRevApplied.19.034058}.
+Neural networks and support vector machines have proven effective in classifying quantum states as either entangled or separable \cite{Urena2024,Asif2023,doi:10.1126/sciadv.add7131,PhysRevApplied.15.054006, Qu2023, PhysRevA.108.052424,ROIK2022128270, Ma2018}, detecting genuine multipartite entanglement \cite{PhysRevA.108.052424}, and developing entanglement witnesses \cite{PhysRevApplied.15.054006,PhysRevResearch.6.033056,PhysRevApplied.19.034058,Ma2018}.
 So far, convolutional neural networks have been particularly useful for analyzing entanglement patterns \cite{Kookani2024,Qu2023}.
 These methods highlight the expanding role of machine learning in enhancing the detection and analysis of quantum entanglement.

-However, these detection methods rely on multiple measurements of a quantum state and local measurements on spatially separable subsystems, which cause the collapse of the global wavefunction of the entire system.
+However, these detection methods rely on multiple measurements of a quantum state and local measurements on spatially separable subsystems, which causes the collapse of the global wavefunction of the entire system.
 Therefore, there is a need for detection methods that can identify entanglement without destroying it.

-In this paper, we use the CHSH inequality violation as an indicator of entanglement.
-We also introduce a variational entanglement witness (VEW) to detect entanglement when the CHSH inequality alone is not enough.
+In this paper, we introduce a variational entanglement witness (VEW) approach to detect entanglement when the CHSH inequality alone is not enough.
+While using these quantities for detecting entanglement is widespread, our approach provides an effective tool to confirm a quantum state entangled status.
+Optimizing VEW also improves the efficiency in distinguishing separable from entangled states.
 Moreover, we propose a nonlocal measurement framework to effectively measure the CHSH inequality and VEW, enabling both the detection and protection of entanglement.